Introduction

 Hint: Learn more about Customer Journey Mapping, a popular XD method to understand the customer experience from beginning to the end of their journey.

-Key aspects of Experience Design
+Key aspects of Customer Experience Design

 User-Centered Design (UCD):